ypyp-pprn-mnmn/ff3_hack/docs/$3e,3f_field_and_common_logics.md

 ## notes:
 region_type 7 seems to be INVALID.
 Static data referred to by this function consists of
-4 entries of structure, which has 7 entries in each.
+4 parallel arrays, of which has 7 entries in each.
 ## code:
 ```js
 {